The Ocean Cleanup: System 001

 (There are also nine lanterns situated every 100 metres along the barrier to provide visibility.)

-Tests in 2018 led to sea anchors being removed, and the opening of the U turned to face the direction of travel, by creating more drag in the middle with a deeper underwater screen.

-On 9 September 2018, System 001 (nicknamed Wilson in reference to the floating volleyball in the 2000 film Cast Away) deployed from San Francisco.
+On 9 September 2018, System 001 deployed from San Francisco.
 The ship Maersk Launcher towed the system to a position 240 nautical miles off the coast, where it was put through a series of sea trials.
 It consisted of a 600 m long barrier with a 3 m wide skirt hanging beneath it.
-It was made from HDPE, and consists of 50x12 m sections joined.
 It was unmanned and incorporated solar-powered monitoring and navigation systems, including GPS, cameras, lanterns and AIS.
 The barrier and the screen were produced by an Austrian supplier.

 In October 2018 it was towed to the Great Pacific Garbage Patch for real-world duty.
 System 001 encountered difficulties retaining the plastic collected.
 The system collected debris, but soon lost it because the barrier did not retain a consistent speed through the water.
 In December, mechanical stress caused an 18-meter section to detach, and the rig was moved to Hawaii for inspection and repair.
 During the two months of operation, it had captured 2 metric tons of plastic.

 In June 2019, after four months of root cause analyses and redesign, System 001/B was deployed, with a water-borne parachute to slow the system, and an extended cork line to hold the screen in place.
 This successfully captured smaller plastic, reduced the barrier size by two-thirds, and was easier to adjust offshore.
 However, System 001/B still did not adequately capture and retain debris.